wade-cheng/wade-cheng.github.io/src/garden/daily-driver-issues.typ

 - Switching to Wayland

   - broke my conky config somehow.
 It's "fine," just shifted upwards partially off the screen.
+Ah welp, it may not be fine actually, after either a new update or me logging in and out...

   - ah, go figure, not being on X stops me from using Xkill